Blog

 Simply put, yes – In most cases, someone else can pick up your prescription.

-However, there are usually a few extra things that person will need.
+There are usually a few extra things that person will need.

 Most pharmacies will also require some sort of verification that you know the patient.
-This could mean knowing the patient’s name, date of birth, etc. Although, arriving at the pharmacy to pick up a specific prescription for the individual is enough for some pharmacists.
+This could mean knowing the patient’s name, date of birth, etc.

 In most cases, someone else can pick up a controlled substance prescription on behalf of the patient.

-For example, in California, “No prescription for a controlled substance transmitted by means of an oral or electronically transmitted order shall be furnished to any person unknown and unable to properly establish his or her identity.”
+“No prescription for a controlled substance transmitted by means of an oral or electronically transmitted order shall be furnished to any person unknown and unable to properly establish his or her identity.”

 In other words, the person will need to have a valid form of ID in order to receive the medication.